Complex structures on nilpotent Lie algebras with one-dimensional center: Classification of SnN complex structures in dimension

-We will study~\eqref{ecus-generales} bearing in mind the conditions \eqref{jacobi-general1} and \eqref{negative-conditions}.
-As noticed above, for the classification up to equivalence, we can consider $\mathbb{C}$-linear isomorphisms $F^*\colon \frg^{1,0}_J \longrightarrow \frg'^{\,1,0}_{J'}$ commuting with the differentials, i.e. $d \circ F^*=F^* \circ d$.
-When an equivalence exists, we will construct such an isomorphism by means of an appropriate (and explicit) change of $(1,0)$-basis.
+In what follows, we consider~\eqref{ecus-generales} bearing in mind the conditions \eqref{jacobi-general1} and \eqref{negative-conditions}.
+As noticed above, for the classification up to equivalence, one can study $\mathbb{C}$-linear isomorphisms $F\colon \frg'^{\,1,0}_{J'} \longrightarrow \frg^{1,0}_{J}$ commuting with the differentials, i.e. $d \circ F=F \circ d$.
+Thus, whenever an equivalence exists, we will construct it by means of an explicit change of $(1,0)$-bases.